devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

     if (strings == null || strings.isEmpty) return null;

-    //Decode all JSON Strings we fetched from the Preferences and add them to the Result List<Wisdom> wisdoms = List();
+    //Decode all JSON strings we fetched from the
+    //Preferences and add them to the result.
+    List<Wisdom> wisdoms = List();
     strings.forEach((s) {
       Wisdom w = Wisdom.fromJson(jsonDecode(s));